10 Easy and Tasty Low-Calorie Lunch Recipes for a Healthier You

 Recipe 1: Veggie Wrap with Hummus and Avocado

 This wrap combines fresh veggies like spinach, bell peppers, and shredded carrots with creamy hummus and avocado slices for a satisfying and nutrient-packed lunch.
-It’s the perfect balance of crunch and smooth textures.
+It’s the perfect balance of crunchy and smooth textures.
 You can use whole-wheat tortillas to add some extra fiber and keep it light yet filling.

 Recipe 2: Lemon Chicken Zucchini Pasta